This getting started article will help Administrators to learn about and modify Notification Templates.

 Where to Start

 Notification Templates exist throughout the system for a variety of applications and components.
-This allows for custom email templates to be controlled on an action-by-action basis, where each action is limited to the scope of an application.
-If the custom template is not enabled for a specific action, then the default template will be used for that action.
+This allows custom email templates to be controlled on an action-by-action basis, with each action limited to the scope of an application.
+If the custom template is not enabled for a specific action, the default template will be used instead.

 Template Information by Application or Component